discretion of the authorities

 other ties to Germany

-This list is not exhaustive.
+The above lists are not exhaustive.
 Ultimately, discretionary considerations always depend on the individual case , which is why a complete list cannot be provided here.

-4. Limitations on discretion
+4. Limitations of discretion

 Regularly relevant cases of incorrect exercise of discretion are the so-called reduction of discretion to zero and the self-binding of the administration .
-Reduction of discretion to zero refers to circumstances in which the otherwise existing discretion of the authority is effectively reduced to a single lawful decision.
+Reduction of discretion to zero concerns circumstances in which the otherwise existing discretion of the authority is effectively reduced to a single lawful decision.
 This means that although the law grants the authority discretion, it must decide in a very specific way in the specific case – it no longer has any choice.
 Reduction of discretion to zero is particularly relevant if rejecting the application would violate the foreigner's rights.
 This is often the case, for example, when an application is rejected disproportionately or when the person concerned has particularly legitimate interests .

 5. FAQ